woodrush/lambda-8cc/README.md

 ## Overview
 lambda-8cc is a closed untyped lambda calculus term `lambda-8cc = \x. ...` which takes a C program written as a string as an input and outputs a x86 executable expressed as a list of bytes.
-Characters and bytes are encoded as a list of bits with `0 = \x.\y.x`, `1 = \x.\y.y`, and lists are encoded in the [Scott encoding](https://en.wikipedia.org/wiki/Mogensen%E2%80%93Scott_encoding) with `cons = \x.\y.\f.(f x y)`, `nil = \x.\y.y`, so the entire computation consists solely of the beta-reduction of closed lambda terms, without the need of introducing any non-lambda type object whatsoever.
+Characters and bytes are encoded as a list of bits with `0 = \x.\y.x`, `1 = \x.\y.y`,
+and lists are encoded in the [Scott encoding](https://en.wikipedia.org/wiki/Mogensen%E2%80%93Scott_encoding) with `cons = \x.\y.\f.(f x y)`, `nil = \x.\y.y`.

-Therefore, _everything_ in the computation process, even including integers, is expressed as pure lambda terms.
+Therefore, _everything_ in the computation process, even including integers, is expressed as pure lambda terms, without the need of introducing any non-lambda type object whatsoever. lambda-8cc makes [beta reduction](https://en.wikipedia.org/wiki/Lambda_calculus#%CE%B2-reduction) the sole requirement for compiling C to x86.
+Note that the process doesn't depend on the choice of variable names as well.
+Instead of encoding the character `A` as a variable with the name `A`, it is encoded as a list of bits of its ASCII encoding `01000001`.

+The nice thing about lambda calculus is that the language specs are extremely simple.
+With lambda-8cc, in a way we are preserving knowledge about how to compile C in a timeless method.
+Even if humanity loses knowledge about the x86 instruction set, as long as we remember the rules for lambda calculus and have the lambda term for lambda-8cc, we can still use the entire C language through lambda-8cc and build everything on top of it again.

-Further details on handling I/O and writing programs in lambda calculus are described in the implementation details of my other project [LambdaLisp](https://github.com/woodrush/lambdalisp), a Lisp interpreter written as an untyped lambda calculus term.
+For further details on how I/O is handled and how programs are written in lambda calculus, please see the implementation details of my other project [LambdaLisp](https://github.com/woodrush/lambdalisp), a Lisp interpreter written as an untyped lambda calculus term.

 ## Example
-Here is a program [rot13.c](examples/rot13.c) that encodes/decodes standard input to/from the [ROT13](https://en.wikipedia.org/wiki/ROT13) encoding:
+Here is a program [rot13.c](examples/rot13.c) that encodes/decodes standard input to/from the [ROT13](https://en.wikipedia.org/wiki/ROT13) encoding.
+It compiles without errors using gcc:

 ```c
 #define EOF -1